 If you are the focus of a federal criminal investigation, you may be subject to detention after your arrest.
 This means you could be held in jail until trial.
 Fortunately, not everyone faces detention before trial.
 The federal judge could release you to await trial at home.

-The criminal defense lawyers at Berry Law: Criminal Defense and Personal Injury Lawyers have years of experience with federal cases.
+The criminal defense lawyers at Berry Law have years of experience with federal cases.
 We can help you push for pre-trial release in an Omaha federal criminal investigation.
 Additionally, our legal team can help you fight for favorable conditions in your release.

 Understanding Pre-Trial Release and Bail